2021 Gambian presidential election: Background

 In the 2016 presidential elections, Adama Barrow defeated the incumbent Yahya Jammeh who had been in power for over 20 years.
-Jammeh acknowledged defeat but then subsequently refused to step down, resulting in a constitutional crisis.
+Jammeh acknowledged defeat but then subsequently refused to step down as a result of voting miscount by the electoral commission, resulting in a constitutional crisis.
 Barrow eventually took office under ECOWAS intervention, with Jammeh fleeing to Equatorial Guinea where he remains in exile.
 Barrow had been a member of the United Democratic Party (UDP) and ran in 2016 as the presidential candidate of Coalition 2016, a collection of opposition groups seeking to unseat Jammeh.

 In July 2018, the government began drafting a new constitution whose features would ensure a genuine separation of powers, limiting the presidency to a five-year term, renewable once, and introducing two-round voting instead of one.
 They had already voted to remove the constitutional age limit of 65 for presidents and vice-presidents.
 In accordance with the 1997 constitution, the draft constitution must first be approved by a qualified majority of three-quarters of parliamentarians before a possible referendum.
 The 58 members of the National Assembly, however, were divided on whether the new term limits were retroactive; Barrow could conceivably run for a third term if his first, begun under the previous constitution, was not taken into account.
 These dissensions caused a rift between Barrow and UDP leader Ousainou Darboe, who was then Vice-President.
 In a cabinet reshuffle on 15 February 2019, Barrow replaced Darboe and all UDP ministers; ten months later, he founded his own party, the National People's Party (NPP).

 This rift between Barrow and the UDP drew attention to a previously-overlooked item in the Coalition 2016 manifesto.
 As the Coalition's immediate objective was to defeat Jammeh, its founding charter stipulated that Barrow would lead a provisional government, then withdraw to allow for an early presidential election where all opposition candidates except himself could have presented themselves under fully free and democratic conditions.
 An association of political parties and civil society organisations began large demonstrations in 2019 under the name "Three Years Jotna" (Jotna meaning "it is time" in Wolof) to insist that Barrow keep this promise.
 However, Barrow had now decided to serve out his term, and promised "serious consequences" to all those who supported the movement.
 100 demonstrators were arrested, and the movement was officially banned.

 After these events, the NPP members in the Assembly joined the party of former president Jammeh in opposing the new constitution.
 The draft was rejected in a second reading on 22 September 2020, with only 31 MPs voting for — 23 MPs against and 4 abstaining — far from the required majority of 44 votes.

 Barrow received criticism from opposing parties and civil society for extending the stay of ECOMIG forces in Gambia as late as 2021.
 A 2021 survey conducted by CepRass for Afrobarometer showed 78% support for ending the mission and letting the national Armed Forces and Police take charge.